openharmony/docs/en/application-dev/media/video-playback.md

       this.printfDescription(arrayDescription[i]);
     }

     // Seek to the 50s position.
-For details about the input parameters, see the interface document. let seekTime = 50000;
+For details about the input parameters, see the API document. let seekTime = 50000;
     await videoPlayer.seek(seekTime, media.SeekMode.SEEK_NEXT_SYNC).then((seekDoneTime) => {
       console.info('seek success');
     }, this.failureCallback).catch(this.catchCallback);

     // Set the volume.
-For details about the input parameters, see the interface document. let volume = 0.5;
+For details about the input parameters, see the API document. let volume = 0.5;
     await videoPlayer.setVolume(volume).then(() => {
       console.info('setVolume success');
     }, this.failureCallback).catch(this.catchCallback);

     // Set the playback speed.
-For details about the input parameters, see the interface document. let speed = media.PlaybackSpeed.SPEED_FORWARD_2_00_X;
+For details about the input parameters, see the API document. let speed = media.PlaybackSpeed.SPEED_FORWARD_2_00_X;
     await videoPlayer.setSpeed(speed).then(() => {
       console.info('setSpeed success');